evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_40_e-tron/_index.md

 The Audi Q4 40 e-tron, with dimensions of 4588 mm in length, 1865 mm in width, and 1632 mm in height, falls into the Compact SUVs category, also known as C-SUVs.
 These offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUVs.
 You can choose between 8 different paint colors when ordering this model.

-You can also choose several styling options to make your car more unique.
+You can also choose from several styling options to make your car more unique.
  In addition, you can equip this model with an s-line exterior package.
 This package gives a more sporty design with a sporty diffusor and air intake.

 The black optics design package is an option.
 This package includes a black single-frame grille, black bezels around the windows, and if equipped with rails, black rails.

-You can select from multiple wheel options in different sizes on the Audi Q4 40 e-tron, allowing you to customize your vehicle to suit your style and driving preferences.
+The Audi Q4 40 e-tron offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 235/55 tires on 19" rims front and 255/50 tires on 19" rims rear
 - 235/50 tires on 20" rims front and 255/45 tires on 20" rims rear
 - 235/45 tires on 21" rims front and 255/40 tires on 21" rims rear

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).